 Have an older sibling, parent, or grandparent whose alma mater is your current school?
-Relatives of school alumni may qualify for discounts on their tuition.
+Relatives of school alumni may qualify for scholarships or discounts on their tuition.

-The University of Kansas offers a discount up to $50,000 over four years for incoming students whose parents or grandparents graduated from the school.
+The University of Kansas offers a scholarship for incoming students whose relatives graduated from the school.
 Eligible students at Southern Illinois University pay 80 percent of the original cost for freshmen or transfer students.

 8. Attend school off-season